QR Codes

 Preview and download

 Section titled “Preview and download”A live preview renders on the right side of the form as you change content or style.
-Two download buttons appear beneath the preview:
+Three download buttons appear beneath the preview:

-- PNG — raster image, suitable for most print and digital uses.
+- PNG — high-resolution raster image, suitable for most print and digital uses.

-- SVG — vector image, best for high-resolution print.
+- SVG — vector image, best for scaling and professional print.

 Downloads use the QR code’s name as the filename.